yukito-n/bpo_data_entry/README.md

 ## Features

 - User authentication using OAuth2 and JWT tokens.
-- Admin endpoint to create users.
+- Admin endpoints to create, edit, and deactivate users.
 - Project and batch creation with status tracking.
 - Operators can start and stop timers on batches to log their work time and item counts.